TheKogs/AdventOfCode/README.md

 # AdventOfCode

-My solutions to the AdventOfCode challanges
+My solutions to the AdventOfCode challenges

 https://adventofcode.com